Preventing Unintentional Weight Loss

 - Tube feeding (*use with caution)

-The first approach in the treatment of unintended weight loss is always FOOD FIRST.
+The first approach in the treatment of unintentional weight loss is always FOOD FIRST.
 We don’t jump to supplements- we start with real food.
 We want to provide more calories to stop the weight loss.
 Aim for providing at least 6 meals/snacks per day with lots of calories.

 Be mindful of the way food is served.
 Eating starts with our eyes and our noses.
 Food that looks appealing and smells delicious will be easier to consume than dull, single colored, mushed food served with an ice-cream scoop.
+The extra effort to serve meals on nice dinnerware with some extra garnish goes a long way.

 The same goes for the environment in which we eat in.
 Is it cluttered, dirty, distracting, dark, or maybe they eat in their rooms or at their bedside?
 If at all possible, create a pleasant space for the older adult to dine in.
+A pleasant environment is important for mealtimes.

 Increasing calories in the foods already being eaten is what I like to call, getting more “bang for your buck.”
 If an older adult is already eating certain foods, why not maximize the number of calories they are getting in the same volume?